ygt-mikekchar/agnostic/README.md

 ## Installation

+### Vim

 Agnostic can be installed by either simply copying `colors/agnostic.vim` to your `.vim/colors` directory, or you can clone the repository and install it with pathogen.

+### Emacs

+Copy the agnostic-theme.el directory into .emacs.d in your home directory.
+Then type 'M-x customize-themes' and select agnostic.

 ### Supported Standard Colour Palettes